Skip to main content

 Run Application

-or simply enter URL in browser pointing to APEX application:
+Alternatively, enter the following URL in your browser to access the APEX application:

 Embed OAC into APEX Application